 Consider conducting quarterly account review calls to check in with your customers.
 Assessing what their goals are for the quarter can ensure you’re prepared to help meet them.

 As with any business, starting out in wholesale can be challenging and stressful.
-However, knowing which mistakes to avoid can help better prepare you and minimize the obstacles you’ll face.
+However, knowing which mistakes retail store owners make can help you avoid the same errors.
+As a result, you can better prepare for and minimize the obstacles you’ll face.

 Wholesale Suite can provide you with everything you need to help make your business a success.
 From streamlining your ordering system to implementing flexible pricing, our features and tools have you covered.

-Do you have any questions about selling wholesale?
+Do you have any questions about the mistakes retail store owners make when selling wholesale?
 Let us know in the comments section below!